Fall Be Kind: Critical reception

 Fall Be Kind was met with generally favorable reviews by critics.
 At Metacritic, the album received an average score of 84, based on 21 reviews, which indicates "universal acclaim".
+Pitchfork applauded the album, highlighting the band's experimentation alongside the thematic attribution to Merriweather Post Pavilion as it's later-realized, companion EP as "given its fragmented genesis, it's surprising how listenable and of-a-piece Fall Be Kind is", describing the EP as a return that "finds them still on a creative roll". preceding the EP's main review, Pitchfork has also awarded the track "What Would I Want?
+Sky" a perfect 10/10 score (being only one of the two tracks that has gotten a 10/10 scoring before ending the track ratings), and the Best New Track designation.
 Lewis P. from Sputnikmusic claimed "it had the impossible task of following up one of the most hyped albums of this decade and yet it barely breaks a sweat."
 He went on to give a perfect rating.